Why should you prioritize your B2B customer retention game plan?

 Identifying the Warning Signs of Customer Churn

 There are several warning signs that a customer is at risk of churning.
-By keeping an eye out for these, you can take action to prevent it before it’s too late.
+By keeping an eye out for these, you can take action to prevent them before it’s too late.

 Some common warning signs of customer churn include: